Bubka/2FAuth-Docs/docs/security/authentication.md

 ```

 !!!
-WebAuthn and Personnal Access Token are not supported when using the `reverse-proxy-guard`
+WebAuthn and Personal Access Token are not supported when using the `reverse-proxy-guard`
 !!!

 ### Customize the header name